What Peter Attia's Audience Actually Cares About

 Key finding: Attia's audience discusses statins, GLP-1 drugs, and ApoB testing at rates 3-5x higher than comparable health channels.
 They're not just passive consumers; they debate methodology and challenge conclusions.

 Key insight: Unlike Huberman's audience (which leads with focus/ADHD), Attia's audience prioritizes exercise and nutrition.
 Cardiovascular health and genetics (APOE4) rank unusually high, reflecting the medical depth of The Drive.
 Zone 2 cardio has become a signature Attia topic with strong audience engagement.
+For a deeper look at how Huberman's audience differs, see our Huberman audience deep dive.

 Unique finding: GLP-1 drugs (Ozempic, Wegovy, Mounjaro) generate 109 mentions, nearly matching omega-3 discussions.
 Statin conversations (84 mentions) are also prominent.
 This pharmaceutical focus distinguishes Attia's audience from other health creators.
+We break down the specific supplements these doctors recommend in our longevity supplement stack guide.

 Detailed timestamp breakdowns of episodes, showing audience members creating study guides for complex content.
 The audience actively organizes and shares knowledge.